 - Swirl the Glass: Give your glass a few swirls to aerate your wine and help it release its aromas.
 Have an eye on the wine to make sure there aren’t any cork pieces in it.

 - Take a Sniff: After swirling it, bring the glass directly to your nose and take a long, deep sniff.
 Feel free to do this a few times to capture all the different smells in the bouquet.
-If the wine smells moldy, musty, or burnt, like wet cardboard or vinegar, that’s a clear sign that it’s not drinkable anymore.
+If the wine smells moldy, musty, or burnt, like wet cardboard or vinegar, that’s a clear sign that it went off and is not drinkable anymore.

 - Sample the Wine: Take a small sip of wine and let it sit in your mouth for a few moments before you swallow.
 If the wine tastes as it should and you can’t detect any off-flavors, give your sommelier a sign of approval.